What is Orienteering?

 When are events held?

 Park and Street events are held every Monday and Wednesday evening year round, as well as Tuesday and Thursday evenings in summer (Oct-March), and Saturday afternoons in winter (April-Oct).
 Events are held all over the Melbourne suburbs, using black and white maps.
 No special equipment or navigation experience is required.
 You can choose any running course from 3-10 km, or a 1 hour Power Walking course.
 You do not need to pre-enter – just arrive 30 minutes before the start, and instructions will be provided.
 More information: www.vicorienteering.asn.au/parkstreet

-There will also be two hard courses designed to fully test your navigation skills.
-These are 4 and 6 kilometres in length.
+There will also be three Hard courses designed to fully test your navigation skills.
+These are approx 3, 4 or 6 kilometres in length.
 More information: www.melbusho.com

 Do you have to be fit and fast?

 No. If you are capable of walking through the bush you are capable of doing an orienteering course.
 Some people choose to run around courses.
 Others choose to walk briskly, or to take a leisurely stroll.
 The choice is yours.

 No. Dandenong Ranges Orienteering Club has regular orienteers aged under 8 and over 75, and everything in between.

 No. Come dressed comfortably for a walk or run in the forest – shoes with some grip are useful if it’s wet.
 A watch should be worn, and you should bring some water on warmer days.
 At bush events, the club will lend you a compass and a special timing device worn on the finger, called a Sportident stick.
 Maps are supplied as part of the event entry fee.